ELVIS-Project/Dodecachordon-Data-Set/Book-III/README.md

-## Dodecachordon - Book I
+## Dodecachordon - Book III

-Contains all musical examples from Book I.
+Contains all musical examples from Book III.